-On 13th June, 2019 I published an article regarding my top five dream destinations which were South Africa, Zanzibar, Dubai, Thailand, Zambia and Zimbabwe.
-In 2020, Covid-19 happened and most of my plans were cancelled indefinitely due to travel restrictions until late 2021.
-In 2022, I visited Zanzibar for a weekend and ticked it off the bucket list.
+On 13th June 2019, I published an article regarding my top five dream destinations which were South Africa, Zanzibar, Dubai, Thailand, Zambia, and Zimbabwe.
+In 2020, Covid-19 happened.
+Most of my plans were canceled.
+I visited Zanzibar In 2022 for a weekend and ticked it off the bucket list.
 In 2023, South Africa was the dream destination.
-I had a whole itinerary on what to do and the only thing remaining was to get my finances right, get a squad and take the trip.
-It finally happened this year!!
+I had a whole itinerary of what to do and the only thing remaining was to get my finances right, get a squad, and take the trip.
+After a three-year wait, it finally happened in the year 2023!!

 Read: My top five dream destinations.

 Cape Town is arguably one of the most popular tourist attraction cities in Africa owing to its beautiful landscapes, wildlife, beaches, and vibrant city life.
-For Kenyan passport holders, we are lucky in that effective January 2023 we were exempted from getting Visas in order to visit South Africa.
+For Kenyan passport holders, we are lucky in that effective January 2023 we were exempted from getting Visas to visit South Africa.
 We can visit South Africa for up to three (3) months Visa-free.
-So, all you need is your return ticket, passport, yellow fever vaccination and covid-19 certificate.
+So, all you need is your return ticket, passport, yellow fever vaccination, and COVID-19 certificate.

 For better rates, book your flights well in advance.
 You can opt to fly with Kenya Airways or Ethiopian Airlines.
 For us, we opted for Ethiopian Airlines as it was within our budget range and we got a return ticket for about Kshs.
-80,000 which was fair and came with a one hour layover at Addis Ababa, Ethiopia.
-The flight was comfy, well organized and had friendly staff and fairly good food.
+80,000 which was fair and came with a one-hour layover at Addis Ababa, Ethiopia.
+The flight was comfy, and well organized and had friendly staff and fairly good food.
 It took two hours from Nairobi to Addis Ababa and six hours from Addis to Cape Town.
-In the second flight from Addis, we got breakfast and lunch served on the plane and the complimentary wine was the best idea!
-It knocked us down and in no time we were in Cape Town for our one week vacation.
+On the second flight from Addis, we got breakfast and lunch served on the plane, and the complimentary wine was the best idea!
+It knocked us down and in no time we were in Cape Town for our one-week vacation.

-On arrival in Cape Town, we visited City Pass company who planned our itinerary for the next five days and I highly recommend using them if you want to fully explore the city.
-They tailor make activities for you and take away the heavy burden of planning, allowing you to enjoy your trip.
+On arrival in Cape Town, we visited City Pass company who planned our itinerary for the next five days and I highly recommend using them if you want to explore the city fully.
+They tailor-make activities for you and take away the heavy burden of planning, allowing you to enjoy your trip.
 You can get a day ticket, a 3-day, or a 5-day unlimited access like we did.
 It cost us 1,995 Rands which is an equivalent of roughly Kshs.
 18,000.
-You can also opt to add your own activities that are not included in the unlimited access ticket.
+You can also opt to add your activities that are not included in the unlimited access ticket.

 Below are some of the fun and affordable activities you can do in Cape Town, South Africa.
 I have also indicated what each activity will cost if you do not have the city pass ticket.